Tvcz/Qwirkle/Q/src/remote/README.md

   to be made on a local client player instance.

-## Sequence diagram for running a distributed game
+## Sequence Diagram for Running a Distributed Game
 ```mermaid
 sequenceDiagram
     participant Server